Pelvic Support Problems

 Cystocele: Bulging of the bladder into the vagina.

-Enterocele: Bulging of the small intestine into the upper part of the vagina.
+Enterocele: Bulging of the intestine into the upper part of the vagina.

-Pelvic Floor: A muscular membrane at the base of the abdomen attached to the pelvis.
+Pelvic Floor: A muscular area at the base of the abdomen attached to the pelvis.

-Pessary: A device inserted into the vagina to support sagging organs.
+Pessary: A device inserted into the vagina to support the organs that have dropped down (prolapsed) or to help control urine leakage.

 Rectocele: Bulging of the rectum into the vaginal wall.